 The MCLE Board Rules Subcommittee recommends an amendment to Admission and Practice Rule (APR) 11 that would require each licensed legal professional to complete at least one (1) credit hour of equity, inclusion and the mitigation of bias as Continuing Legal Education per each three year MCLE reporting period.
-Additionally, the MCLE Board Rules Subcommittee recommends a suggested amendment to APR 11(f)(2)(ii) that strikes the words "diagnosable" and "conditions" as qualifiers to credits earned in the category of mental health.
 The Subcommittee's proposal would not increase the total number of ethics hours required, nor prevent legal professionals from earning additional ethics credits on other topics, which would also count toward the 45 total required credits.